All CITC Associates provide services to clients as independent contractors to CITC

 His approach to insomnia utilizes techniques found in cognitive-behavioural therapy for insomnia (cbt-i).
 These techniques have shown to be successful in improving behavioural sleep issues.
 Aaron also has experience with the wide range of sleep disorders, and is often asked to speak at public events offering his insight into the world of sleep.
 Aaron provides Psychological services to CITC clients as an independent contractor to CITC.

 Dr. Jessica Dere completed her Ph.D. in Clinical Psychology at Concordia University.
 She received clinical training in a number of settings in Montreal, including St. Mary’s Hospital Centre.
 She completed her internship in Calgary, working at the Sheldon M. Chumir Health Centre and Foothills Medical Centre.
 Dr. Dere has received training in assessment and intervention with adolescents and adults, and has experience providing individual, group, and couples therapy.
 Her primary theoretical orientation is cognitive behavioural therapy (CBT).
 She also integrates other evidence-based practices into her work, including mindfulness, relaxation methods, and schema therapy.
-She has worked with individuals experiencing a variety of mental health difficulties, including major depression, anxiety disorders (e.g., panic disorder, phobias, social anxiety, health anxiety, obsessive-compulsive disorder) and significant life stress.
+She has worked with individuals experiencing a variety of mental health difficulties, including major depression, anxiety disorders (e.g., panic disorder, phobias, social anxiety, health anxiety) and significant life stress.
 Dr. Dere holds a faculty position as Associate Professor, Teaching Stream in the Psychology Department at the University of Toronto Scarborough (UTSC), where she teaches courses in psychology and mental health studies.
 She is also a faculty member in the Graduate Department of Psychological Clinical Science, based at UTSC, where she provides clinical supervision to clinical psychology graduate students.
 Her research expertise is in the area of culture and mental health, and she has published a number of academic papers in this area.
 She is particularly interested in understanding cultural variations in how emotional distress is experienced and expressed to others.
 This cultural focus also deeply informs her clinical practice, and contributes to the client-centered approach that guides her work with all clients.
 Dr. Dere provides Psychological services to CITC clients as an independent contractor to CITC.

 Lauren Greenwood is committed to providing a safe and therapeutic environment for her clients to foster growth and change in healthy, meaningful ways.
 She believes that genuine connection, collaboration, and a focus on strengths-based approaches are essential for building authentic and therapeutic relationships with clients.

-In her clinical work, Lauren provides therapy and assessment services to adolescents and adults experiencing a diverse range of mental health concerns including, depression, anxiety, eating disorders, obsessive compulsive disorder (OCD), borderline personality disorder (BPD), and PTSD.
+In her clinical work, Lauren provides therapy and assessment services to adults experiencing a diverse range of mental health concerns including, depression, anxiety, eating disorders, obsessive compulsive disorder (OCD), borderline personality disorder (BPD), and PTSD.
 Lauren practices from a trauma-informed lens, which is enacted through transparent therapy practices including shared goal setting, treatment planning, and conversations regarding clients’ perceptions of progress.
 Using an integrative approach, Lauren draws from several evidence-based therapies including, dialectical behaviour therapy (DBT), cognitive behavioural therapy (CBT), exposure therapy, and mindfulness-based therapy, which are tailored to meet the unique needs and goals of each client.
 She also brings laughter and joy into the therapy space to encourage clients to access the full range of their emotional experiences.
 Lauren’s therapeutic style is warm, compassionate and affirming, and she provides culturally sensitive services in an environment that is respectful, anti-oppressive and anti-discriminatory.

 Lauren received a Bachelor of Science from the University of Arizona and has nearly completed her Master’s degree in Clinical Psychology from Adler Graduate Professional School.
 She completed her clinical training at the Frederick W. Thompson Anxiety Disorders Centre for severe OCD at Sunnybrook Health Sciences Center, and at the Cognitive and Interpersonal Therapy Centre.
 Lauren provides Psychological services to CITC clients as an independent contractor to CITC.